Compounding: Responses to incidents

-Regulation in Canada
+Canada

 In Canada, pharmaceutical compounding is regulated through a combination of federal policies and provincial or territorial pharmacy regulatory authorities.
 Health Canada defines compounding as the preparation of a drug for an individual patient’s needs, as prescribed by an authorized health professional.
 It distinguishes compounding from manufacturing, which involves making drugs in bulk for sale or distribution and requires an Establishment Licence under the Food and Drugs Act.

 Health Canada's policy document POL-0051: Policy on Manufacturing and Compounding Drug Products in Canada outlines that compounded products must be prepared in response to a patient-specific prescription.
 Preparations made in advance, in large quantities, or intended for resale are typically considered manufacturing and fall under federal regulatory requirements for commercial production.

 Provincially, each jurisdiction enforces standards based on the model guidelines developed by the National Association of Pharmacy Regulatory Authorities (NAPRA).
 NAPRA has published three sets of model standards: for non-sterile compounding (2018), sterile compounding of non-hazardous preparations (2016), and hazardous sterile preparations (2016).
 These standards have been adopted by most provinces and territories, with implementation timelines varying by region.
 For example, the Ontario College of Pharmacists and the Alberta College of Pharmacy have required full compliance with the non-sterile standards as of 2022.

 Pharmacies are required to assess the level of risk associated with each compound and ensure their facilities, equipment, and training are adequate to meet those standards.
 When a pharmacy cannot meet the necessary requirements for a specific compound, it must refer the prescription to a suitable facility.

 Compounded medications in Canada are not subject to the same pre-market review and approval process as commercially manufactured drugs.
-Nonetheless, pharmacies play an essential role in patient care, particularly for individuals and healthcare professionals requiring customized formulations not available in the commercial market—such as pediatric patients, individuals with allergies, or veterinary patients.
+Nonetheless, pharmacies play an essential role in patient care, particularly for individuals and healthcare professionals requiring customized formulations not available in the commercial market—such as for children, individuals with allergies, or animals.